 Quinoa Pilaf Tips

-• The chicken stock makes a huge difference in this dish’s flavor.
-The better the stock, the better the pilaf will taste.
-My favorite is Swanson’s® chicken stock.
+• The chicken stock makes a big difference in flavor.
+My favorite is Swanson’s chicken stock.

 Quick Tip